Mark Masselli: Early life and education

-Community Health Center
+Community Health Center, Inc.

 In 1972, Masselli founded Community Health Center, Inc. alongside Middletown community activists and students at Wesleyan University, including John Hickenlooper.
 In his memoir, Senator Hickenlooper describes CHC's beginnings as a free clinic in a walk-up apartment.
 CHC has evolved into one of the nation's largest and most innovative federally qualified health centers, offering primary medical, dental & behavioral health care and an array of specialty services.

 CHC operates with a basic core mission: healthcare is a right, not a privilege.
 The center makes a special commitment to providing care to the uninsured, underserved, and key populations such as those living with HIV/AIDS.

 During the 1990s, supported by federal funding for FQHCs, CHC expanded to midsize cities across Connecticut, including New London, Meriden, and New Britain.
 The center now operates 16 large community clinics, a national training and technology development arm, and 185 school-based health centers.

 In 2021, CHC set up the largest mass vaccination site in Connecticut in East Hartford.
 CHC set up additional mass vaccination sites in Stamford and Middletown.
 In 2022, CHC received funding from the American Rescue Plan to expand virtual appointment options.

+International work

+Masselli has been active on global health issues in India and South Asia.
+In October 2008, he delivered an address titled Sustainability: A community approach.
+Being relevant to the community and forging partnerships, at the Aravind Eye Hospital, Global Consultation on Sustainability, Pondicherry, India.

+He has traveled throughout India, China, Nepal and Tibet and was increasingly drawn to the works of Archbishop Desmond Tutu and the Dalai Lama, first encountering His Holiness at an event at Harvard in 1979.
+They later met and Mark traveled with His Holiness during his visit to France in the early 1980s, where Mark had the opportunity to discuss his community work in Middletown with the Dalai Lama personally.
+Later, he was invited by the Office of Tibet in New York to assist with strategy to engage the US to support Tibet, and has continued his advocacy, including serving as a host family for a Tibetan couple and their children fleeing persecution.
+In the 1980s, Mark worked directly with Archbishop Tutu to establish the Bishop Tutu Refugee Fund to aid refugees from apartheid in South Africa.

 Podcast

 Masselli and cohost Margaret Flinter launched Conversations on Health Care on Wesleyan University's radio station WESU in 2009.
 The first guest was Speaker of the United States House of Representatives Nancy Pelosi.
 Over the years, the show has been distributed nationally on NPR, as a podcast, a video series, and through major news outlets in New York City and Washington, DC.
 Guests have included leaders in health care and politics such as Anthony Fauci, Mark Cuban, and Francis Collins.
+Since 2023, Conversations on Health Care has been invited to record at the Aspen Institute conference, Aspen Ideas: Health.
+Guests recorded in Aspen include Renee Fleming, Dr. John Torres and Stephanie Carlton of the Centers for Medicare and Medicaid Services.